 This bill amends the comprehensive state development plan to enhance the protection of natural resources and address environmental threats.
-Key insertions include the addition of a natural resources section that emphasizes the identification and protection of drinking water aquifers, lakes, rivers, estuaries, forests, wetlands, coastal marshlands, wildlife habitats, and farmland.
-Furthermore, a new environmental threats section is introduced, which aims to identify threats from chemical and biological contamination, waste disposal, and inadequate recycling opportunities, while addressing the cumulative effects of these contaminants on air, water, and land.
+Key insertions include the addition of a "natural resources section" that focuses on the identification and protection of drinking water aquifers, lakes, rivers, estuaries, forests, wetlands, coastal marshlands, wildlife habitats, and farmland.
+Furthermore, a new "environmental threats section" is introduced, which aims to identify threats from chemical and biological contamination, waste disposal, and inadequate recycling opportunities, while addressing the cumulative effects of these contaminants on air, water, and land.

-The bill does not provide funding or authorize new positions but is expected to incur additional costs for the Department of Business and Economic Affairs, estimated between $500,000 and $1,000,000.
-This expenditure will cover the hiring of a third-party vendor to modify and write the comprehensive state development plan, with the work anticipated to span two fiscal years (FY 2026 and FY 2027).
-The bill is set to take effect 60 days after its passage.
+The bill does not provide funding or authorize new positions but is expected to incur costs ranging from $500,000 to $1,000,000 for the Department of Business and Economic Affairs to modify and write the comprehensive state development plan with the help of a third-party vendor.
+The anticipated work is projected to take place over two fiscal years, specifically FY 2026 and FY 2027, with no expected fiscal impact on state, county, or local revenues or expenditures.
+The act will take effect 60 days after its passage.

 Statutes affected: